Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner

+For multi-wave rotating flames, the mixture supply-consumption balance is $\dot{V} = 2\pi N r_c f A_p$, with $N$ being the number of waves.
+The transitions between different $N$ exhibit a certain level of hysteresis and fuzziness (depend on the history of condition variations and are not exactly repeatable from run to run), but in general, $N$ is seen to increase with $\dot{V}$ in a superlinear fashion, suggesting that $A_p$ generally decreases with $N$.

-The difference between rotating and steady flames can also be observed in the radial distributions of surface temperature, as shown in Fig. \ref{fig_06}.
-For a single-headed rotating flame, the radial distribution of surface temperature was relatively smooth, indicating that the flame front spanned the entire width of the cavity.
+Rotating flames were routinely observed at total mass flow rates below 10 SLPM.
+At higher flow rates and equivalence ratios between 0.65 and 1.35, the flames transitioned to steady ring-shaped structures anchored near the leading edge of the cavity.
+The transition between rotating and steady flames can also be observed through the radial distribution of surface temperature, as shown in Fig. \ref{fig_07}.
+For a single-headed rotating flame, the surface temperature distribution was relatively smooth, indicating that the flame front spanned the entire width of the cavity.
 By contrast, for a typical steady ring-shaped flame, the surface temperature ($T_s$) reached its maximum value near the leading edge of the cavity and dropped abruptly inside the cavity, suggesting that the flame was highly concentrated near the cavity edge.

 At elevated flow rates, local extinction/blow-off occurred as the flame front was pushed out of the rear side of the cavity, and total flame extinction was expected at sufficiently high flow rates.
-A series of parametric measurements over a wide range of equivalence ratios and flow rates were conducted, yielding a regime diagram of flame modes and their transition boundaries, as displayed in Fig. \ref{fig_07}.
+The transition flow rate varied significantly as a function of the equivalence ratio.
+Note that at equivalence ratios of $0.55\leq \phi \leq 0.60$ and $1.40\leq \phi \leq 1.45$, no steady ring-shaped flame was observed at any flow rate, likely due to the very low laminar flame speed and the pronounced influence of thermal quenching under these near-limit conditions.